-The provider of hospice service shall comply with 42 CFR §418.26 - Discharge and Transfer from hospice care.
+The hospice provider shall comply according to 42 CFR §418.26 - Discharge and Transfer from hospice care.

-The hospice agency may discharge a beneficiary in accordance with applicable law, rules and regulations, and agency policy.
-The hospice agency shall complete and upload into NCTracks the NC Medicaid Hospice Reporting Form (DMA-0004) when a beneficiary revoke, transfers or is otherwise discharged from hospice service.
-The agency shall promptly report the beneficiary's revocation or discharge to NC Medicaid because hospice participation information may affect
+The hospice provider may discharge a beneficiary according to applicable law, rules and regulations, and provider policy.
+The hospice provider shall complete and upload into NCTracks the NC Medicaid Hospice Reporting Form (DMA0004)

-Medicaid or NCHC payment for other services.
-The agency may bill for the date of discharge or revocation.
+when a beneficiary revokes, transfers or is otherwise discharged from hospice service.
+The provider shall promptly report the beneficiary's revocation or discharge to NC Medicaid because hospice participation information may affect Medicaid or NCHC payment for other services.
+The provider shall bill for the date of discharge or revocation.